Buying motor vehicles

-Select your vehicle(s) and place an order using the purchase order template available in the ‘Contract resources’ section on the NZGP website (when using a school-linked RealMe login).
+Once you have selected your vehicles(s), you can place an order using the purchase order template available in the 'contract resources' section on the NZGP website (you will need to be logged in with a school-linked RealMe account).

 The dealer will complete pre-delivery servicing, which includes an initial WOF, warranty check and groom.

-You can now drive away with your school’s new vehicle(s).
+You can now drive away with your school’s new vehicle.

-While a vehicle’s immediate purchase price is important, buying staff should be sure to take into account a vehicle’s Total Cost of Ownership (TCO).
-This figure is included in the AoG catalogue beside each vehicle.
+While a vehicle's immediate purchase price is important, take into account the total cost of ownership (TCO).

 - immediate purchase price